Reviewed by Tracy Alley

 Teacher & Coordinator of Gifted Programs, Madeira City Schools & Adjunct Professor for the University of Cincinnati

-"What’s your favorite food?
-It’s probably not worms, blood, or elephant droppings, but there are animals that thrive on these foods.”
+“Like you, animals need to sleep.”
 This is how this delightful picture book begins.
-Children from preschool through elementary will enjoy the information found within the pages of the creatively illustrated and well–written book about how animals eat.
+Children from preschool through elementary will enjoy the information found within the pages of the creatively illustrated and well–written book about how animals sleep.